osmberlin/osm-tag-updater/README.md

 (Data preparation for MapRoulette requires quite a bit preprocessing.)

-## MVP 2
+## MVP 2 – WIP

-- The tool can be opened with a OSM ID and transposes those
+- WIP – The tool can be opened with a OSM ID and transposes those
 - Mappers can then open iD / JOSM from there
 - Now we could use this tools URL in a MapRoulette challenge as primary editor.